cicsdev/cics-nodejs-invoke/README.md

    ```
    npm start
    ```
-1. Visit the URL from a web browser: http://localhost:3000/
+1. Visit the URI from a web browser: http://localhost:3000/

 ## Deploying the Node.js application in CICS
 1. Clone this repository to a directory on zFS.